-This recipe for self-rising flour banana bread might come in handy when you’re looking to use up some self-rising flour.
+This recipe for self-rising flour banana bread might come in handy when you’re looking for ways to use self-rising flour.
 Perhaps you bought some for biscuit-making and have over-ripe bananas?
 That was my situation when I first tried the recipe.
 Now I buy self-rising flour just to make this banana bread.
 This is a really good basic and easy banana bread with a nicely shaped loaf with a domed top and a lovely crack down the center.

-The original banana bread recipe with self rising flour is from Martha White, but I actually used White Lily self-rising which you can buy on-line.
+The original banana bread recipe with self rising flour is from Martha White brand flour, but I actually used White Lily self-rising flour, which you can buy on-line.
 Any brand will do.
 This recipe gives you a nicely shaped loaf with a lovely crack down the center.
 Because self-rising flour is somewhat acidic from the baking powder, the non-crumbly banana bread bakes up paler than usual.
 It has a golden brown crust and if you follow the technique carefully without over-mashing the bananas or using too much flour, you should get a lovely domed top (or rounded top).
 It should definitely not be flat.
 Also, you may notice there is no salt in the ingredient list.
 That's because self-rising flour includes salt.